MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagaccount-canonical-property.md

 These properties provide identification and access information for a recipient.
 They are defined by the recipient and their organization.

-These properties commonly contain the recipient's e-mail name, that is, the final component of the e-mail address, which uniquely identifies the recipient in the local organization.
-The e-mail name corresponds to the X.400 distinguished name, which is meant to be a short name guaranteed to be unique within a certain messaging domain.
+These properties commonly contain the recipient's email name, that is, the final component of the email address, which uniquely identifies the recipient in the local organization.
+The email name corresponds to the X.400 distinguished name, which is meant to be a short name guaranteed to be unique within a certain messaging domain.

 ## Related resources